 ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of cancer.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

-This section outlines treatments that are the standard of care (the best proven treatments available) for this specific type of cancer.
+This section outlines treatments that are the standard of care (the best known treatments available) for this specific type of cancer.
 When making treatment plan decisions, patients are also encouraged to consider clinical trials as an option.
-A clinical trial is a research study to test a new treatment to evaluate whether it is safe, effective, and possibly better than the standard treatment.
+A clinical trial is a research study to test a new approach to treatment to evaluate whether it is safe, effective, and possibly better than the standard treatment.
+Clinical trials may test such approaches as a new drug, a new combination of standard treatments, or new doses of current therapies.
 Your doctor can help you review all treatment options.
-For more information, visit the Clinical Trials and Latest Research sections.
+For more information, visit the About Clinical Trials and Latest Research sections.

 Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, and the patient’s preferences and overall health.
-Take time to learn about your treatment options and be sure to ask questions about things that are unclear.
-Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
+Your care plan may also include treatment for symptoms and side effects, an important part of cancer care.
+Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
+Also, talk about the goals of each treatment with your doctor and what you can expect while receiving treatment.
 Learn more about making treatment decisions.

-Surgery is the removal of the tumor and surrounding tissue during an operation.
+Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
 If the cancer has not spread beyond the kidneys, surgery to remove the tumor, part or all of the kidney, and possibly nearby tissue and lymph nodes, may be the only treatment necessary.

 Targeted therapy is a treatment that targets the cancer’s specific genes, proteins, or the tissue environment that contributes to cancer growth and survival.
 This type of treatment blocks the growth and spread of cancer cells while limiting damage to healthy cells.
 These drugs are becoming more important in the treatment of kidney cancer.

-Learn more about targeted treatments.
 Talk with your doctor about possible side effects for each specific medication and how they can be managed.
 The medications used to treat cancer are continually being evaluated.
 Talking with your doctor is often the best way to learn about the medications prescribed for you, their purpose, and their potential side effects or interactions with other medications.
 Learn more about your prescriptions by using searchable drug databases.

-Interleukin-2 (IL-2) is a drug that has been used to treat advanced kidney cancer.
+Interleukin-2 (IL-2) is a drug that has been used to treat later-stage kidney cancer.
 It is a cellular hormone called a cytokine that is produced by white blood cells and is important in immune system function, including the destruction of tumor cells.

 High-dose IL-2 can cause severe side effects, such as low blood pressure, excess fluid in the lungs, kidney damage, heart attack, bleeding, chills, and fever, so patients may need to stay in the hospital for up to 10 days during treatment.
 However, some symptoms may be reversible.
 Only centers with expertise in high-dose IL-2 for kidney cancer should recommend IL-2.
 Some centers use low-dose IL-2 because it has fewer side effects, although it is not as effective.

 Alpha-interferon is another type of immunotherapy used to treat kidney cancer that has spread.
 Interferon appears to change the proteins on the surface of cancer cells and slow their growth.
-Although it has not proven to be as beneficial as IL-2, it has been proven to increase survival when compared with an older treatment called megestrol acetate.
+Although it has not proven to be as beneficial as IL-2, alpha-interferon has been shown to increase survival when compared with an older treatment called megestrol acetate.

-Learn more about immunotherapy.
+Learn more about the basics of immunotherapy.

-Radiation therapy is the use of high-energy x-rays or other particles to kill cancer cells.
+Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.

 The most common type of radiation treatment is called external-beam radiation therapy, which is radiation given from a machine outside the body.
 When radiation treatment is given using implants, it is called internal radiation therapy or brachytherapy.
 For kidney cancer, internal radiation therapy is given using a hollow needle to insert radioactive seeds directly into a tumor.

 Side effects from radiation therapy may include fatigue, mild skin reactions, upset stomach, and loose bowel movements.
 Internal radiation therapy may cause some bleeding, infection, and risk of injury to nearby tissue.
 Most side effects go away soon after treatment is finished.

-Learn more about radiation therapy.
+Learn more about the basics of radiation therapy.

 A chemotherapy regimen (schedule) usually consists of a specific number of cycles given over a set period of time.
 A patient may receive one drug at a time or combinations of different drugs at the same time.

 The side effects of chemotherapy depend on the individual and the dose used, but can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
 These side effects usually go away once treatment is finished.

-Learn more about chemotherapy and preparing for treatment.
+Learn more about the basics of chemotherapy and preparing for treatment.
 The medications used to treat cancer are continually being evaluated.
 Talking with your doctor is often the best way to learn about the medications prescribed for you, their purpose, and their potential side effects or interactions with other medications.
 Learn more about your prescriptions by using searchable drug databases.